Agricultural Literacy Curriculum Matrix

 Build it Better

-Students will investigate animal handling preferences and design a cattle corral system that is durable, efficient, and effective.
-Students will also discover the skills needed to be an agricultural engineer.
+Students investigate animal handling preferences, design a cattle corral system that is durable, efficient, and effective, and discover the skills needed to be an agricultural engineer.
+Grades 3-5

 - Temple Grandin video

 - Build It Better Design Plan handout, 1 per student